riazk88/secret-password/README.md

-# Password Generator Starter Code
+# Secret Password

+Want to create a top secret password using a mix of random characters?!
+Click below!